 There’s no dearth of dandruff treatments that can help control the condition, and relieve the urge to scratch your scalp.
 However, what you need right now is a treatment that not only gets rid of dandruff but also protects your delicate tresses.

 You can explore the wide range of Head & Shoulders Anti-Dandruff Shampoos that give you up to 100% dandruff protection* while addressing your unique hair care needs.
-These shampoos contain an active ingredient called zinc pyrithione, which has proven to be effective in getting rid of dandruff in hundreds of clinical trials.
+These shampoos contain an active ingredient called anti-dandruff active, which has proven to be effective in getting rid of dandruff in hundreds of clinical trials.
 For stubborn dandruff, you can use Head & Shoulders Clinically Proven Solutions Anti-Dandruff Shampoo, which is created using selenium sulphide.
 It targets the cause of severe dandruff and offers up to 7 days of protection from itching and flaking.